A guide to NMC Revalidation: everything you need to know

 How to start your NMC Revalidation application

-To start your application, there are a few things you need:
+To start your application, you will need:

 How to build a portfolio for NMC revalidation